 1950s American Fashion (Shire Library USA) by Jonathan Walford

 This very small book is packed with information on 1950s fashion.
 It surprised me, providing information I hadn’t read elsewhere.
 It focused on American fashion designs and their influence on the rest of the world which was refreshing to read.
 There is a list of noteworthy designers and recommend books for further study.
 The Shire Library has more little books on every decade of fashion, home, lifestyle, etc. I have many of them and I find them all helpful in beginning my research.

 Sixties Fashion: From Less is More to Youthquake by Jonathan Walford

 I was eager to read Walford’s newest book on 1960s fashion.
 I hoped it would have as much detailed cultural fashion history as his forties book had.
 Sadly, it does not.
 It’s a very good book anyways, but it is typical in its exploration of major designers, models, trends and mentality of the swinging sixties.
 It has a decent section on menswear too, which was missing from his Forties book.
 It lacks fashion for the middle and poor classes and shoes and accessories are hardly touched on as well.
 Since this is the only book dedicated to 1960s fashion I can find, it is a valuable resource and one I will use again and again.

 Find more books on 1960s fashion here.

-So that is my list (for now.)
+So that is my list (for now).
 I have a steady stream of new books I have yet to read yet.
-I want to read and hopefully write another recommendations list for you.
-If you are curious how I use books and other materials for researching fashion history, read this article here.
+I want to read and hopefully write another recommendation list for you.
+If you are curious about how I use books and other materials for researching fashion history, read this article here.
 It also includes some online sources for studying fashion history.